pramsudirman/local-ai-agent-thai-market/README.md

 The Glue: Python and a very fragile main.py script that acts as a final filter to remove any unexpected Chinese characters (Qwen has... identity issues).

 [!TIP] A Small Note on Hardware: If you find this project useful and feel a surge of holiday spirit, I am currently accepting donations in the form of a MacBook M4 with 32GB of RAM.
 Think of it as a humanitarian effort to save my current laptop from an early, molten grave.
 Lol.
+JK

 ----

 🇹🇭 Why Bilingual?
 (The "Second Month" Ambition)
+--
 You might ask, "Why bother with a Thai version?"

 Well, I am currently in my second month of private Thai lessons.
 As anyone who has attempted to learn a tonal language knows, it is a process defined by high-stakes humiliation.
 By forcing my AI agent to produce reports in both English and Thai, I am essentially forcing myself to read Thai business terminology while I drink my Monday coffee.